nuxt/press/docs/guide.md

 [nm]: https://github.com/nuxt/markdown

+### Table of contents

+NuxtPress ...

 ## Publishing blogs

-To publish a blog, add your Markdown files to the `blog/` folder.
-You can structure them in however many subdirectories you want (for grouping posts by year of publication for, for instance).
+You can structure Markdown files for the blog mode (under the configured lookup directory) in however many subdirectories you want (for grouping posts by year of publication for, for instance).
 What determines the publishing date of each blog entry is actually their Markdown source header.

 By default, NuxtPress uses a simple format where the first line is parsed out as the publication date. **Titles** and **slugs** are automatically generated from the first heading (`#`) of your Markdown sources: